-- Users on online social networks generate content. - Mining the content in conjunction with the network can be useful - Do friends post similar content on Facebook? - Can we understand a user's interests by looking at those of their friends? - Social recommendations: Can we predict a movie rating using the social network?
+- Users on online social networks generate content. - Mining the content in conjunction with the network can be useful - Do friends post similar content on Facebook? - Can we understand a user's interests by looking at those of their friends? - The importance of homophily - Social recommendations: Can we predict a movie rating using the social network?